camaraproject/CustomerInsights/README.md

 ## Scope

 * Service APIs for “CustomerInsights”
 * The API provides the customer with the ability to:
-  * §Short API scope description§
+  * Provides a risk index (a.k.a.
+Credit Scoring) based on the individual's profile owned by a Telco Operator.
+  * So far two scoring scales are defined within the current proposal (GaugeMetric, VeritasIndex).
 * Describe, develop, document, and test the APIs
 * Started: October 2024